 As mothers, we have an instant bond with our child.
 Something that really boosted that bond for me was the first time she latched on and started feeding.
 I was so nervous when I was first pregnant because I had NO CLUE how to breastfeed!
 There were so many books that I read and they all made it sound so… automatic.
 Breastfeeding isn’t all automatic, but somethings are.

 Well, that is what they are designed to do.
 But it isn’t always that easy.
 For me, doing the regular cradle hold wasn’t allowing her to get enough milk, causing her to be so fussy!
 I finally had a great nurse who did home visits for the first six months of my baby’s life to help me.
 It turns out, what works for one mom breastfeeding, may not work for another!
 In fact, two kids may not even breastfeed just alike!
 Here are some tips to help new moms!

 Like I mentioned above, there are tons of different positions.

-- Cradle hold is probably the most common.
+- The cradle hold is probably the most common.
 This is where you have the baby facing you, with their head in the crook of your arm facing the breast.

-- Reverse cradle is similar, just that instead of having the baby’s head in the crook of you arm, you use your opposite arm.
+- The reverse cradle is similar, just that instead of having the baby’s head in the crook of your arm, you use your opposite arm.
 Your arm goes down across the baby’s back, and their head is in your hand.
 This is a great hold when you need to massage the breasts because of mastitis, or when you want to squeeze the breast to help your baby express more milk.

-- Football hold is the one I swear by.
+- The football hold is the one I swear by.
 It was the only one that allowed Sophia to get enough milk at first!
 With this hold, you have the baby at your side facing up, with her feet out behind you, holding up her head to your breast.
 Make sure you bring her whole body towards you and not just her neck and head!